privatenumber/tsx/CONTRIBUTING.md

 ### Opening a new Issue

+> [!IMPORTANT]
+> The Issues tab is a bug & feature tracker.
+Not a place for debugging support.
+To keep threads concise and easy to follow for collaborators, please participate constructively and follow the guidelines.

 #### Minimal reproduction required

 Provide a clear, minimal example of the issue.
 This helps contributors identify genuine bugs efficiently.